-We are pleased to announce the CMiS Winter, 2018 Conference Awards!
+We are pleased to announce the CMiS Spring, 2018 Conference Awards!
 In order to apply, please prepare a letter of intent that is 500 words or less.
 Your letter should give the reviewers a brief introduction of your background and why you intend to attend the Conference.
 We recommend that you prepare your letter in your favorite word processor, and then copy and paste into the google form.
 Please follow the link below to submit your application!
-Applications are due Friday, December 1st at 17:00.
+Applications are due Monday, March 12th at 17:00.

 Submit your application here